saulocantanhede/tfgreek2/docs/transcription.md

-# N1904 GNT Data Transcription
+# N1904 Text-Fabric Corpus Documentation

 ## The concept 'features' in Text-Fabric